It was a pleasure to teach the Content-Writing Session at the ReadyForWork Career Accelerator last Saturday, 28 September 2018.

 7. Eliminate filler words from your writing

-To go from 0 (amateur) to 100 (professional), eliminate filler words from your writing.
+To go from 0 (amateur) to 100 (professional), eliminate filler words from your content writing.
 Words like: just, only, that, the fact that, very, and so many others, make your work unnecessarily verbose.

 Removing them when you edit gives your readers a cleaner, more professional and experienced experience.